-The Pennsylvania and Potomac Avenue SE Intersection Pedestrian Safety Study proposes to enhance safety at these street intersections for neighborhood pedestrians and transit users of the Potomac Avenue Metrorail Station and the numerous area bus stops.
+The Pennsylvania and Potomac Avenues SE Intersection Improvement Project proposes to enhance safety at these street intersections for neighborhood pedestrians and transit users of the Potomac Avenue Metrorail Station and the numerous area bus stops.

 The project was originally proposed in the 2005 Middle Anacostia River Crossings Transportation Study (MAC) as a mid-term improvement for enhancing the transportation network in the Middle Anacostia River region.

 A number of community meetings have been conducted about the project.
 During a scoping meeting held January 31, 2013, the public discussed pedestrian safety, traffic patterns, bicyclists, the Potomac Avenue Metrorail Station, and green space.

 At a follow-up meeting on May 16, 2013, community members gave comments on four design concepts—No Build, Mid-Block Crosswalk, T-Intersections, and Signalized Oval.
 The public’s feedback, along with the feedback from the National Park Service, Washington Metropolitan Area Transit Authority, U.S. Commission of Fine Arts, National Capital Planning Commission, and the State Historic Preservation Office, have helped to improve the designs for the project.

 The current project alternatives — Triangle Parks, Rectangle Park, and Ellipse Park — were presented to the public for review from November 6, 2014 to January 16, 2015.
 Public comments on these alternatives will assist in the preparation of the Draft Environmental Assessment (EA).

 The Draft EA will be circulated to the public for review in Winter 2015-2016.
 The study is anticipated to be concluded with the completion of the Final EA in Spring/Summer 2016 and the issuance of a Record of Decision (ROD).